KlipperScreen/KlipperScreen/docs/Configuration.md

 # Define one or more moonraker power devices that turn on/off with the screensaver (CSV list)
 # screen_on_devices: example1, example2
 # screen_off_devices:  example1, example2

+# Define the password to use when locking the screen, this is not secure
+# it's saved as plain text, it's meant to be a deterrent for kids or people at shows
+# it will be redacted from the logs.
+# default is no password
+# lock_password: example_password
 ```

 !!! tip